 Because we feel parents need a trusted resource in order to “look ahead,” we created a free workshop called just that—“Looking Ahead™: Planning for Success in High School and Beyond.”

-Created for 8th grade parents, Looking Ahead touches on many key things parents need to know:
+Created for 8th grade (rising freshmen) parents, Looking Ahead touches on many key things parents need to know:

 - Course planning – How does it work?
 What should we be thinking about?